Effect of bath temperature on the quantum decoherence: Figures Captions

 \section{Figures Captions}

-{Fig.~1:} {diagrammatic sketch of a qubit coupled with a two level fluctuator }
+{Fig.~1:} {Diagrammatic sketch of a qubit coupled with structured environments.
+The environment in the 1st case consists of a two level system coupled to a bath.
+The environment in 2nd case is a damped harmonic oscillator. }

-{Fig.~2:} {$P(t)$ as a function of time in the case of $g_{0}\ll \alpha _{pz}\Delta _{A}$, where the decoherence is reduced with $T$.
-Inset is the Fourier analysis of the main plot, where the half width of each plot characterizes the rate of decoherence.
-Since the integration of each plot $ P(\omega)$ must be one as a result of the initial condition, the higher the peak is, the narrower it should be, therefore, the half width which indicate decoherence is also smaller.
-We can see the inset is consist with the main plot. }
+{Fig.~2:} (1st case) {$P(t)$ as a function of time for the on-resonance case ($ \Delta_A=\Delta_B$), where the decoherence is reduced with $T$.
+Inset (a): Fourier analysis of the main plot.
+Inset (b): The effective spectral density $J_{eff}(\omega )$. $\pi J_{eff}(\Delta _{A})$ indicates the damping rate $\gamma _{A}$.
+One can see that $\gamma _{A}$ is reduced with increasing $T$, which is consistent with the main plot.}